cicero78M/CAT_Psikologi_Backend/README.md

 ## Getting Started

-Install dependencies and start the development server:
+Install dependencies and start the development server.
+Ensure PostgreSQL is running and `DATABASE_URL` is configured:

 ```bash
 npm install